 A steam vaporizer is one form of humidifier.
-Unlike a cool humidifier, the steam vaporizer heats the water to create a gaseous state, much like a pot boiling on the stove.
+Unlike a cool humidifier, the steam vaporizer heats water to create a gaseous state, much like a pot boiling on the stove.
 The unit cools the steam prior to releasing it into the atmosphere.
-Adding humidity to the room offers many benefits, and heating the water may allow for certain chemical reactions that you would not get with a cool water humidifier.
+Adding humidity to the room offers many benefits to your health, and heating the water may allow for certain chemical reactions that would not be possible with a cool water humidifier.

 Steam Vaporizers vs. Cool Mist Humidifiers

-Both units have one primary goal: They add water to the air to increase humidity.
-The difference is how the goal is accomplished.
-A cool mist unit uses pressure to expel the water molecules.
-For example, an impeller humidifier produces mist with a rotating disk.
-Steam vaporizers heat the water to create a gas.
-A cool humidifier produces mist, not a gas.
+Both steam vaporizers and cool mist humidifier units have one primary goal: to add water to the air to increase its humidity.
+The difference between these types of humidifiers is how the goal is accomplished.
+A cool mist unit uses pressure to expel water molecules.
+For example, an impeller humidifier produces mist by way of a rotating disk.
+Steam vaporizers, however, heat water to create a gas.
+A cool humidifier produces a mist, not a gas.

-A vaporizer works as a diffuser to deliver essential oils into the air.
+A vaporizer can work as a diffuser to deliver essential oils into the air.
 As the water heats up, the molecules from the essential oil bind to the gas.
-The vapor then carries the essential oils into the atmosphere.
-Using a steam vaporizer can add a bouquet to your home.
-Essential oils can work as a natural healing agent.
-Adding a few drops of eucalyptus oil or menthol to the water in a steam vaporizer may help sooth and improve moods.
+The vapor then carries the essential oils into the air.
+This is a good way to improve the aroma of your home in a very subtle way.
+In addition, research suggests that essential oils can work as a natural healing agent.
+Adding a few drops of eucalyptus oil or menthol to the water in a steam vaporizer may help sooth and might even be able to improve moods.

 While there are benefits to a steam vaporizer, there are risks, as well.
-Steam vaporizers are not suitable around children.
-The water must reach a boiling temperature to generate steam and is a burn risk.
-All humidifiers must be maintained to avoid bacterial contamination.
+Steam vaporizers are not suitable for use around children.
+The water inside a steam vaporizer must reach a boiling temperature to generate steam and is therefore a burn risk.
+In addition, all humidifiers must be properly maintained to avoid bacterial contamination.
 A poorly handled steam vaporizer can become a breeding ground for mold and bacteria.
-Read the directions on your unit for proper cleaning instructions.
+Read the directions on your unit for proper cleaning instructions and disinfect frequently.